-The RMA Regional Offices that service the Targeted States are listed below.
-Staff from these respective RMA Regional Offices and the Risk Management Education Division (RMED) DC within the respective regions.

-Office will provide the RMA substantial involvement for Targeted States projects conducted
+RMA Regional Offices and the States available for competition for this award are listed below.
+Staff from the respective RMA Regional Offices and the Risk Management Education Division (RMED) DC Office will provide substantial involvement (as defined in B 7 below) for projects conducted in states and regions as applicable.
+When approved partnerships involve multiple RMA Regional Offices, RMED DC Office will coordinate substantial involvement.

-Billings, Montana Regional Office: (WY)
+Billings, Montana Regional Office: (MT, ND, SD, and WY)